-- our unsecured senior debt securities our unsecured subordinated debt securities - warrants to purchase our debt securities - shares of our preferred stock - warrants to purchase shares of our preferred stock - shares of our Class B common stock - warrants to purchase shares of our Class B common stock - units consisting of some or all of these securities
+- . our unsecured senior debt securities - . our unsecured subordinated debt securities - . warrants to purchase our debt securities - . shares of our preferred stock - . warrants to purchase shares of our preferred stock - . shares of our Class B common stock - . warrants to purchase shares of our Class B common stock - . units consisting of some or all of these securities $% \left(1\right) =\left(1\right) \left(1\right)$

 INVESTING IN OUR SECURITIES INVOLVES RISKS.
-SEE "RISK FACTORS" BEGINNING ON PAGE 5.
+SEE "RISK FACTORS" BEGINNING ON PAGE 4.

-We may offer the offered securities in different series from time to time in amounts, at prices and on terms determined at the time of the offering. provide you with specific terms of the applicable offered securities in supplements to this prospectus.
+We may offer the offered securities in different series from time to time in amounts, at prices and on terms determined at the time of the offering.
+We will provide you with specific terms of the applicable offered securities in supplements to this prospectus.
 The aggregate initial offering price of the securities that we may issue under this prospectus will not exceed \$3.0 billion.

 Our Class B common stock is listed for trading on the New York Stock Exchange, the Chicago Stock Exchange and the Pacific Exchange under the symbol RTNb.
-On January 18, 2000, the last reported sale price of our Class B common stock on the New York Stock Exchange was \$19.00.
+On November 22, 1999, the last reported sale price of our Class B common stock on the New York Stock Exchange was \$32.20.